Notebook 1: Attention from Scratch

 Why isn't the attention matrix symmetric?
 The similarity matrix $X X^\top$ is symmetric ($s_{ij} = s_{ji}$), but the attention matrix is not, because softmax normalizes each row independently.
 Entry $\text{attention}_{ij}$ depends not just on $s_{ij}$ but on all the scores in row $i$.
 Different rows have different normalization constants, so even though $s_{ij} = s_{ji}$, we generally have $\text{attention}_{ij} \neq \text{attention}_{ji}$.

 This asymmetry is a fundamental feature of attention: each token gets its own perspective on the sequence.
-Note that the specific patterns here have no semantic significance — they're an artifact of our hand-chosen embeddings in a 3-dimensional space.
+Note that the specific patterns in this example have no semantic significance — they're an artifact of our hand-chosen embeddings in a 3-dimensional space.
 In a trained model, the embeddings and separate $Q$/$K$ projections are learned so that attention patterns capture meaningful relationships.

 3. Self-Attention: Q, K, V Projections